Jasdeep Singh Gill (patron): Career

 While completing his PhD, Gill was the president and chairman of Cambridge University Entrepreneurs, a student led society, from 2004 to 2006.

 After his doctorate, he worked as a consultant for the Monitor Group from 2010 to 2013, where he advised clients on strategy management.

 From 2013 to 2019, Gill worked at IQVIA as a Senior Principal.
 He was later the Consulting Head for South Asia, managing the company's consulting and services business for the region, with a focus on R&D, strategy, market access, and organizational restructuring.

 In 2019, he was appointed Chief Strategy Officer at the Indian pharmaceutical company Cipla.
 He resigned from this position on 15 May 2024.

 Radha Soami Satsang Beas

-Gill's family has been involved with Radha Soami Satsang Beas (RSSB) for many years.
+Gill's family has been involved with Radha Soami Satsang Beas for many years.

 On 2 September 2024, Gurinder Singh announced Gill as his successor.
 An official statement confirmed he would assume the role of Patron and Sant Satguru, with the authority to provide spiritual initiation (naam).
 The appointment made Gill the sixth spiritual head of the organisation since its founding in 1891.
 All RSSB Masters were chosen by their predecessors during their lifetime.
 However, this appointment is unique as it was made while the present Master remains active.
 As part of succession planning, it establishes a streamlined strategy for the future leadership of the organisation.